ajcwebdev/ajcwebdevblog/content/blog/crypto-101/index.md

 To decrypt the messages they needed to discover the set of [rotors](https://en.wikipedia.org/wiki/Enigma_machine#Rotors "Enigma machine") in use and their positions in the machine, which included two parts:

-    The rotor core start positions for the message (the decryption key) One of the wirings of the [plugboard](https://en.wikipedia.org/wiki/Steckerbrett "Steckerbrett").
+-The rotor core start positions for the message (the decryption key) -One of the wirings of the [plugboard](https://en.wikipedia.org/wiki/Steckerbrett "Steckerbrett").

 ### Classic Cryptography